lamarwhitej/rst/OsaDEPLOY.md

         - for __swift-proxy_hosts__ in swift.yml add ip address of controller nodes belonging to management network
         - __infra hosts__ (infra.yml) hosting infrastructure services are usually referencing controller hosts

+__Ala__ you should add something like below for if someone fails when running the first playbook

-    If you receive an error after running the playbooks below:
+If you receive an error after running the playbooks:
-   * Restart from "configure Network for target hosts (deployment included)"
+        - Restart from "configure Network for target hosts (deployment included)"
         - You will need to go back and make necessary changes
         - Reboot your computer with command __ansible-playbook -i inventory/static-inventory.yml create-network-interfaces.yml__
         - rm /etc/openstack_deploy/openstack_inventory.json